 If you are running Polyaxon in production mode and using a cloud provider, you might think about using a managed version of one or several dependencies. please check:

 Your experiments and jobs outputs/artifacts and logs are stored by default in temporary storages, in order to enable durable, i.e. available after a node failure, we recommend that you read the following guides:

 If you are storing code references on Polyaxon, i.e. you managing code repos in-cluster, we also recommend a durable storage for repos:

-Starting from Polyaxon v0.5, we will be recommending tp our users to run all Polyaxon's services and workloads with a non-root/privileged user.
+Starting from Polyaxon v0.5, we recommend running all Polyaxon's services and workloads with a non-root/privileged user.

-Polyaxon will expose a security context for users to setup a user uid and a group uid to use for it's containers.
+Polyaxon exposes a security context to setup a user uid and a group gid to use for it's containers.